mikhailklassen/research-diary-project/README.md

 produce nice-looking output.
 This tool can be thought of as research-diary-project The Next Generation.
-It draws big inspiration from [hyde](http://hyde.github.com), and thus has been given the name of Dr. Jekyll's eminently skeptical colleague, Dr. Hastie Lanyon.
+It draws big inspiration from [hyde](http://hyde.github.com), and thus has been given the name of Dr. Jekyll's eminently sceptical colleague, Dr. Hastie Lanyon.

 Requirements
 ======================